joseuwase/oracle_pdb_ass_II_29181_jose/README.md

 ## Academic Integrity Statement

-I, **Jose (Student ID: 29181)**, hereby declare that:
-- All work submitted in this assignment is my own
+I, **UWASE RUBAGUMYA Josee (29181), declare that this assignment is my own work.

-- All commands were executed individually on my own Oracle installation
+All commands were executed by me in my Oracle Database, and all screenshots are original.

-- All screenshots are original and taken from my own database environment
-- No AI tools, ChatGPT, or external assistance were used to generate commands or solutions
-- No collaboration with classmates occurred during this assignment
-- This work has not been copied or shared with others
+I have not copied from or collaborated with anyone.

+This assignment reflects my knowledge and work in managing Oracle Pluggable Databases (PDBs), including resolving naming issues when they arose.